CodePioneer42/PolymermcCPCMEM/README.md

 ```

 ## 📝 Citation
-This code is associated with the manuscript: *[Insert Title Here]*.
+This code is associated with the manuscript: *[Valency-Driven Division of Labor in Chromatin Architecture: Balancing Compaction with Structural Plasticity]*.